hajekjiri/neanderthals-vr/README.md

 # Neanderthals VR
 ## About
-The goal of this project is to create a simulation of neanderthal and modern human populations that interact with each other and the environment they live in.
-The simulation will be visualized in VR using [three.js](https://github.com/mrdoob/three.js/).
+Neanderthals VR is a simple simulation of neanderthal and modern human populations visualized in VR.
+You can alter the outcome by changing various parameters and make one specie outlive the other.
+The simulation stops once one of the species goes extinct and shows you the elapsed time in years as well as the population numbers throughout the simulation.

-This project is part of the CSC385 Computer Graphics course at [Union College](https://union.edu/) so **we cannot accept PRs at the moment**, though feel free to create [issues](https://github.com/hajekjiri/neanderthals-vr/issues).
+This project was a part of the CSC385 Computer Graphics course at [Union College](https://union.edu/).

 ## Getting started
 ### Requirements